huggingface/blog/falcon-180b.md

 ### Prompt format

 The base model has no prompt format.
-Remember that it’s not a conversational model or trained with instructions, so don’t expect it to generate conversational responses—the pretrained model is a great platform for further finetuning, but you probably shouldn’t driectly use it out of the box.
+Remember that it’s not a conversational model or trained with instructions, so don’t expect it to generate conversational responses—the pretrained model is a great platform for further finetuning, but you probably shouldn’t directly use it out of the box.
 The Chat model has a very simple conversation structure.

 ```bash
 System: Add an optional system prompt here